 PLEASE READ DESCRIPTIONS CAREFULLY – IF YOU ARE NOT SURE WHAT CLASS IS APPROPRIATE PLEASE USE THE CLUB CONTACT FORM TO ASK YOUR QUESTION.

-Summer Indoor Agility Classes
+Summer Indoor Agility Class Schedule

 Class Name and Description | Prerequisites and Participant Requirements: | What to Bring |